Synchronizing a Multi-board Assembly with Altium MCAD CoDesigner

 Each PCB must be Pushed from ECAD, Pulled into MCAD, and saved as an assembly.

-Include the individual PCBs in the ECAD Multi-board assembly (their position can be left undefined) and Push the MBA from ECAD.
+Create the ECAD Multi-board assembly and add the individual PCBs (their position can be left undefined), then Push the MBA from ECAD.

 Create the Device Assembly in MCAD